polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/front-end.md

 If you have made it this far, that means you _should_ have a brand new blockchain with custom functionality up and running.

 In this section, we will get the front-end up and running and add a custom React component designed to make use of our PoE pallet's capabilities.
+The first thing you'll need to do is to clone a copy of the [Front-End Template](https://github.com/substrate-developer-hub/substrate-front-end-template) if you haven't already.
 ## Explore the Front-End Template

 To start the Front-End Template, navigate to its directory and run: